 William J. Lynn III

-William J. Lynn III is the Chief Executive Officer of both Finmeccanica North America and DRS Technologies, Inc. Finmeccanica is a European-based defense and aerospace conglomerate and DRS is its largest U.S. subsidiary with over $2 billion in revenue.
+William J. Lynn III is the Chairman and Chief Executive Officer of Leonardo DRS.
+Leonardo is a European-based defense and aerospace conglomerate and DRS is its largest U.S. subsidiary with $3 billion in annual revenue.

 Mr. Lynn has had an extensive career in national security, both in government and in industry.
 In government, he has served two Presidents, five Secretaries of Defense and as an aide to Senator Edward Kennedy.
-In industry, he has worked as a senior executive for Raytheon and now Finmeccanica/DRS.
+In industry, he has worked as a senior executive for Raytheon and now Leonardo DRS.

-Prior to joining Finmeccanica/DRS in January 2012, Mr. Lynn served as the 30th United States Deputy Secretary of Defense from 2009 to 2011.
-Serving under Secretaries Robert Gates and Leon Panetta, he managed three million personnel and oversaw an annual budget of $700 billion.
+Prior to joining Leonardo DRS in January 2012, Mr. Lynn served as the 30th United States Deputy Secretary of Defense from 2009 to 2011.
+Serving under Secretaries Robert Gates and Leon Panetta, his role was that of Chief Operating Officer managing three million personnel and overseeing an annual budget of over $700 billion.
 He also personally led the Department's efforts in cyber security, space strategy and energy policy.

 From 2002 to 2009, Mr. Lynn was Senior Vice President of Government Operations and Strategy at the Raytheon Company.
 In this position, he directed strategic planning, oversaw merger and acquisition activities and supervised government relations.

-His publications include a 2010 path-breaking article in Foreign Affairs on cyber security (“Defending a New Domain: The Pentagon’s New Cyberstrategy”).
+His publications include a 2010 path-breaking article in Foreign Affairs on cyber security (“Defending a New Domain: The Pentagon’s New Cyberstrategy”), which put forth a new cyber strategy for the Department of Defense.
 He also co-authored a book, Toward A More Effective Defense, and has published numerous articles in various professional journals and newspapers.

-A graduate of Dartmouth College, Mr. Lynn holds a law degree from Cornell Law School and a Master's degree from the Woodrow Wilson School at Princeton University.
+A graduate of Dartmouth College, Mr. Lynn holds a JD from Cornell Law School and a Master's degree in International Affairs from the Princeton School of Public and International Affairs.
 He is married with two children.